eyes and hour

 Matt

-A delicious blend of matcha, milk of your choice, and coffee on ice.
-Add a sweetener like honey to get the milk to "float" on top of the matcha.
-It's the secret to getting perfect-looking layers.
+A delicious blend of matcha, your choice of milk, and coffee on ice.
+Add sweetener like honey to help the milk float on top of the matcha—it's the secret to perfect layers!

 5 from 1 vote